Questions? I have answers.

 Do you offer guarantees on your work?

-I guarantee my work by offering exchanges for products (plus handling fee) and/or applying a different approach to professional organizing if the system does not match your style after using it for a month.
-After that, I offer discounted pricing to revamp systems if you’re not satisfied, excluding work done by subcontractors.
+I offer discounted pricing to revamp systems if you’re not satisfied or if the style is too challenging to follow and/or comply with, excluding work done by subcontractors.
 Subcontractors have their own guarantee and pricing policies.
-I do not offer exchanges or refunds for coaching.
+I do not offer exchanges or refunds for any of the four types of coaching services.

 Are your fees affordable?

 Yes.
-For coaching and organizing, I offer competitive pricing, volume discounts and sliding scale pricing for those who qualify—even for my custom kits.
+For coaching and organizing, I offer competitive pricing, volume discounts and sliding scale pricing for those who qualify.
 My initial phone consultation is free up to 20 minutes for both endeavors.
-In either type of engagement, the Needs Assessment (up to 2-hour on-site visit) is comparable to a restaurant dinner for two—contractual terms and conditions apply.
-In return, the client receives a simple layout and a written assessment with recommendations within 72 hours.
+In either type of engagement, the Needs Assessment (up to 2-hour on-site visit) is comparable to a modest restaurant dinner for two—contractual terms and conditions apply.
+In return, the client receives a simple hand-rendered layout and a written assessment with recommendations within 72 hours for professional organizing assignments.
+For life coaching, you receive a situation analysis and recommendations document that articulates, strengths, weaknesses, opportunities and threats to your reaching your goals.
 Unfortunately, I do not take insurance for coaching, as it is not recognized as a licensable caregiver profession in New York.
-The going rate for a professional organizer on Long Island is $75-$125 per hour depending on how far you are from the company headquarters and how severe the problem is.
-In this competitive environment, my starting rate is lower than $75 per hour.
+Having said that, the going rate for a professional organizer on Long Island is $75-$125 per hour depending on how far you are from the company headquarters and how intricate the solution is: contractual terms and conditions apply.
+It is customary to charge a higher rate per hour for work sites that are located more than 15 miles from the organizer headquarters; I instead charge $.80 per mile outside this traveling radius.
+Moreover, in this competitive environment, my starting rate is lower than $65 per hour for professional organizing and $90 per hour for life coaching.

 What is Transform180’s professional organizing process?